Joshuabarradas234/churnpulse-ml-cli/README.md

 # ChurnPulse

 A packaged Python **ML training CLI** that takes a tabular CSV, trains a baseline model, and outputs a **saved model + metrics + a human-readable report**.
+##
+> A production-ready machine learning CLI that helps businesses reduce revenue loss by predicting customer churn (customers likely to leave or cancel).

 ## What it does (in ~20 seconds)
 - Loads a CSV dataset (you provide the path)